ohiock/code-example-hawk-api/README.md

   - Leveraging Hooks API
 - Pulled in Semantic UI to speed up development
 - Testing was done with RTL / Jest
+- Keeping it dead simple, using BEM in CSS

 ### Notes
 I think the struggle with things like this is deciding when to call it.
 I could of course keep developing features on